-Finally, we analyze also the elements connecting larger and smaller vessels, i.e., those 1D elements of the smaller vessels where one node is part of $\Lambda{\rm L}$ and the other part of $\Lambda{\rm S}$ .
+Finally, we analyze also the elements connecting larger and smaller vessels, that is, those 1D elements of the smaller vessels where one node is part of $\Lambda_L$ and the other part of $\Lambda_S$ .
 We gather all these elements and compute their mean diameter and mean absolute flow value.
 Then, we calculate the coefficient of variation of these quantities, $CV_D$ and $CV{|Q|}$ as the ratio of standard deviation of the diameter, resp. flow to its mean in these connectivity elements.
 The results are collected in Table 3.
 Obviously, the SW1222 case shows the highest variability in both flow and diameter followed by the GL261 and the LS174T case.
 For all cases, the variability of the flow is larger than for the diameter since the volumetric flow in a segment depends on the fourth power of the diameter due to the employed Hagen-Poiseuille relationship.
 These results are consistent with the topology of the entire network where the variability of the blood vessel diameter is also larger for the SW1222 tumor than the GL261 and the LS174T tumor, see Table 1.
-In Section 4.3 we will show that this higher variability makes it harder to match the flow from large into small vessels between the two models.
+In section 4.3, we will show that this higher variability makes it harder to match the flow from large into small vessels between the two models.

-Remark 2 We believe that our hybrid approach is also applicable to more organized, hierarchical networks as, for example, the topology used by Vidotto et al. (2019).
-In this publication the network was partitioned by a radius-based threshold, see Figure 1 therein.
+Remark 2.
+We believe that our hybrid approach is also applicable to more organized, hierarchical networks as, for example, the topology used by Vidotto et al. In this publication the network was partitioned by a radius-based threshold, see Figure 1 therein.
 The larger vascular structures contain very short branches going away from the main vessels.
 At the tips of these short branches, the node-based coupling is performed.
-If one instead removed these very short branches and left only the major, flow-carrying vessels in $\Lambda{\rm L}$ , a line-based coupling along these vessels could again be implemented.
+If one instead removed these very short branches and left only the major, flow-carrying vessels in $\Lambda_L$ , a line-based coupling along these vessels could again be implemented.

-3.4 Determination of representative elementary volume size
+3.4 | Determination of representative elementary volume size

-The existence of a representative elementary volume (REV) is an important concept for different homogenization procedures (Davit et al. 2013).
+The existence of a REV is an important concept for different homogenization procedures.
 In general, such a volume should be big enough to smooth out fluctuations of spatial heterogeneities yet small enough to resolve the physical effects of interest.
 In this section, we investigate the choice of REVs in the context of our model and the employed data sets.
-Naturally, we will investigate the properties of the smaller vessels $\Lambda{\rm S}$ in the following since this is the part of the vasculature which is homogenized and treated as a porous continuum in the hybrid approach.
+Naturally, we will investigate the properties of the smaller vessels $\Lambda_S$ in the following since this is the part of the vasculature which is homogenized and treated as a porous continuum in the hybrid approach.
 Furthermore, five different sets of pressure boundary conditions on the 1D network are studied.
-This is again due to the fact that different pressure boundary conditions on the 1D network will lead to different flow patterns in the vascular network and, therefore, also different sets $I{\rm L}$ and $I{\rm S}$ of large and small vessels (potentially with a different distribution throughout the domain) with the employed flow-based criterion.
+This is again due to the fact that different pressure boundary conditions on the 1D network will lead to different flow patterns in the vascular network and, therefore, also different sets $I_L$ and $I_S$ of large and small vessels (potentially with a different distribution throughout the domain) with the employed flow-based criterion.